 We have filed with the SEC a registration statement on Form S-1 under the Securities Act with respect to the common stock.
 This prospectus, which constitutes a part of the registration statement, does not contain all of the information set forth in the registration statement, some items of which are contained in exhibits to the registration statement as permitted by the rules and regulations of the SEC.
 For further information with respect to us and our common stock, we refer you to the registration statement, including the exhibits and the consolidated financial statements and notes filed as a part of the registration statement.
 Statements contained in this prospectus concerning the contents of any contract or any other document are not necessarily complete.
-If a contract or document has been filed as an exhibit is qualified in all respects by the filed exhibit.
+If a contract or document has been filed as an exhibit to the registration statement, please see the copy of the contract or document that has been filed.
+Each statement in this prospectus relating to a contract or document filed as an exhibit is qualified in all respects by the filed exhibit.
 The exhibits to the registration statement should be reviewed for the complete contents of these contracts and documents.
-A copy of the registration statement, including the exhibits to the registration statement, may be inspected without charge at the SEC's Public Reference Room at 100 F Street, N.E., Washington, D.C.
+A copy of the registration statement, including the exhibits and the financial statements and notes filed as a part of the registration statement, may be inspected without charge at the SEC's Public Reference Room at 100 F Street, N.E., Washington, D.C.
 20549, and copies of all or any part of the registration statement may be obtained from the SEC upon the payment of fees prescribed by it.
 You may call the SEC at 1-800-SEC-0330 for more information on the operation of the public reference facilities.
 The SEC maintains a website at www.sec.gov that contains reports, proxy and information statements and other information regarding companies that file electronically with it.